phyletica/phyletica.github.io/teaching/s4b/ssh-keys/index.md

 Log in to your [GitHub](https://github.com/) account, and go to the "Settings" for your account
-(there should be a drop down near the top right corner of the [GitHub](https://github.com/) page, with a "Settings" option).
+(there should be a drop down when you click on your user icon near the top right corner of the [GitHub](https://github.com/) page, with a "Settings" option).
 Along the left side of your settings page, there should be an "SSH and GPG keys" link; click on this.